Princess Victoria Bar in London

 The dining room with its imposing horseshoe-shaped bar, has working fireplaces and black walls, enhanced by beautiful botanical engravings and moulded ceilings.
 Dark leather benches, sparkling chandeliers and Victorian tables in dark stained wood complete the decoration.

 The five bedrooms are called gin cocktails.
-Small attentions of all kinds including porridge jars and a supply of bananas and apples as well as the Nespresso machine.
+Small attentions of all kinds including porridge jars and a supply of bananas and apples.
+Plus THE Nespresso machine.
 The bathrooms are tiled in black and white and equipped with gigantic Italian showers.

 Don’t drink and drive.
 Enjoy responsibly.